terezsmitkova/english-for-designers/03-curriculum-vitae/CV-2020-tsmitkova.md

 # Tereza Smitková
 ## Hi, this is me!
+Here is a little bit of information about me.

 I am a graphic and media design student with a sense of creative thinking, obsessed with preciseness and simplicity of artwork, and living in the creative universe inside my head.
 Always up for new challenges and I never stop sear- ching for new styles and new forms of self-expression to improve my skills.

-Here is a little bit of information about me.
+## Interests
+I am also a coffee and food lover, a human, who likes discovering new interesting places, and a passionate bookworm.

+## Skills

+- Effective communication
+- Team collaboration
+- Procreate
+(drawing illustrations on Tablet)
+- Typography and calligraphy
+- Book rate, layout
+#### Adobe:
+- Illustrator
+- Photoshop
+- Indesign
+- After effects
+- XD

 ## Education
 2018 – 2021